igorsdub/DFI/README.md

 ## Dependencies

-DFI was written and tested using Python 2.7 and Pyton 3.5.
-See the requirements file for dependencies [dependencies][Requirements].
+DFI was written and tested using Python 2.7 and Python 3.6.5 See the requirements file for dependencies [dependencies][Requirements].